ApurvaSawant11/Dazzle-UI/README.md

 @import url("https://dazzle-ui-components.netlify.app/components/components.css");
 ```

+## Quick links

 - To know how to use these components, read the [documentation](https://dazzle-ui.netlify.app).
-Is contains all components with visual examples.
+It contains all components with visual examples.

+- To check implementation code, go to [Components Repository](https://github.com/ApurvaSawant11/Dazzle-UI-Components).
+It contains CSS code for all the Components.

 ## Features